openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 `minikube` quickly sets up a local Kubernetes cluster on macOS, Linux, or Windows (WSL).
-This quickstart is a great way to explore running your own OpenZiti Controller, Router, and Console.
+This quickstart is a great way to explore running your own controller, Router, and Console.
 ## Tools of the Trade

 We'll use the preferred `minikube` Docker driver for this quickstart.
 You can run `minikube` in WSL with Docker Engine or Docker Desktop, but keep an eye out for one extra step to run `minikube tunnel` at the necessary point in the process.